tnptm/calculateASR/README.md

-# Calculate Age-standardized Rates (ASR) of Incidene or Mortality
+# Calculate Age-standardized Rates (ASR)
-Python script for calculating Age Standard Rates of Cancer Incidence and Mortality
+Python script for calculating Age-standardized Rates of Cancer Incidence and Mortality

 Reimplement Calc_inc (Calclulate incidences) using more popular prorgramming language (Python) than Perl, which made calculation faster however.